Monon Trail: Central Indiana segment

-In the Indianapolis area, the Monon Trail is used by more than 1.3 million people annually.
+In the Indianapolis metro area, the Monon Trail is used by more than 1.3 million people annually.
 The trail has been cited as having a positive economic impact to neighborhoods adjacent to the trail, including Broad Ripple in Indianapolis and the mixed-use developments of downtown Carmel, which have experienced a large growth in population over the past decade.